christopher-gilbert/checkout-kata/README.md

 * Baskets *are* mutable, but the 'persisted' instance is never exposed to code outside the repository.
 Although the instances that are exposed are not fully deep copies, they are designed to avoid directly exposing any properties that can be modified.

 ## Assumptions and Simplifications
-* Although the instruction is to keep things simple, the exercise does mention using entities etc, implying that it should be more of a simulation of a real application.
+* Although the instruction is to keep things simple, the exercise does mention using entities etc, implying that it should be more of a simulation of a real end to end application.
   I have tried to strike the right balance of simple functions and functionality along with addressing some of the important considerations and design decisions of a real application.
 * No basket is expected to contain items where the total price in pennies exceeds the maximum Integer value.
 * The original kata mentions 'the main method' but apart from running through a sample interaction I think a main method would only prove useful if it was to start up some kind of process listening on a port, which as mentioned I think is out of scope, and hence I assume the integration test covers the intended role of a main method.
+  An alternative interpretation might be that th total price calculation is the 'main' method.
 * Offers are associated with the basket at the time of checkout - ideally this would be on entering the supermarket - else on arriving at checkout the offers may not be as advertised when filling the physical basket.
   In reality I would expect offers to be updated out of shop opening times for this reason.
 * In several places I use Lists where Sets would do - this just makes testing a bit easier for this simple exercise.
 * The exercise mentions the ability to set pricing rules at the start of checkout.
-This capability is included in the service layer but not used, as the end to end test sets up all the offers at the start of checking out anyway.
+I have taken this to mean that pricing and special offers added at the start are not affected by subsequent changes.

 ## Suggested Improvements (to existing code)
 * In this implementation the SpecialOffer is explicitly a multi-buy.